If you’ve written an excellent memoir and search for the best memoir publishers, you’re in the right place.

 Since its establishment in 1994, it has been giving visibility to writers of fiction, nonfiction, and poetry that large-scale publishers have overlooked.

-Red Hen calls for submissions and accepts both solicited and unsolicited manuscripts.
+Red Hen calls for submissions from new writers.
 They are constantly on the lookout for memoirs, amongst many other types of writing.

 Follow the submission guidelines and expect to receive a response within three to twelve months.